szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Aura of Flaming Death increase fire resistance instead of setting it to 90% (515) (IWDEE BGEE BG2EE EET)

 Self-explanatory.
-This will also prevent some nonsense like creatures immune to fire suddenly becoming no longer immune.
-If they cast it, such as fiends.
+This will also prevent some nonsense like creatures immune to fire suddenly becoming no longer immune if they cast it, such as the case of some fiends.

 ### Make Holy and Unholy Word more generally effective (539) (IWDEE BGEE BG2EE EET)